eonarheim/eonarheim.github.io/docs/vector.md

 <pre>vector.scale(size : number) : Vector</pre>
 --------------

-Return a new vector who's magnitude is "size" times bigger.
+Return a new vector whose magnitude is "size" times bigger.

 <pre>vector.add(v : Vector) : Vector</pre>
 --------------

-Return a new vector who's x and y components are the sum of both vectors.
+Return a new vector whose x and y components are the sum of both vectors.

 <pre>vector.minus(v : Vector) : Vector</pre>
 --------------

-Return a new vector who's x and y components are the difference of the original vector and the "v" vector.
+Return a new vector whose x and y components are the difference of the original vector and the "v" vector.

 <pre>vector.dot(v : Vector) : number</pre>